Jeon Ji-yoon: 2016–present: Label change and Day and Night

 On August 8, 2016, Jiyoon has signed an exclusive contract with JS E&M, which also houses artists such as actors Seo Ha-joon, Byun Jung-soo, Yang Mi-ra and Chun Jung-myung, as well as South Korean girl group Tren-D. The agency announced her solo debut plans and actively support her from music to acting and also on variety shows, citing her as having "unlimited potential".
 On August 31, 2016, Jiyoon is reported hard at work preparing for a digital single album release in October.
 Despite being a singer, her new agency confirmed she will also be active in upcoming dramas and broadcasts.

 Jiyoon debuted as a solo artist on November 2, 2016 by the stage name "Jenyer", with the single album Day and Night.
 The title song "I Do" and its music video were released on the same day.
 Jiyoon didn't promote her new single on music shows.
 On March 23, 2017, she released the collaboration single "Cliché" with Samuel Seo.
 The accompanying music video was released the same day.
 On April 10, 2017, Jiyoon showed support and attended the movie premiere for "Daddy You, Daughter Me" in which Heo Gayoon, the former groupmate of Jiyoon, made her acting debut.

-Since 2019 she's also the vocalist of the band PRSNT with DJ Allzwell and producer mOnSteR nO.9.
+Since 2019, she's also the vocalist of the band Prsnt with DJ Allzwell and producer mOnSteR nO.9.

-Personal life

-She graduated from Byeongjeom High School and is currently attending Kyung Hee University, majoring in Post Modern Music.